yeozhenhao/Java-Matching-algorithm/README.md

 |:---:|
 |*This code finds all the SCCs of the directed graph of players*|

 However, this list includes graphs which consist of one vertex (as a graph by itself can still be considered a strongly-connected component).
-Thus, we will remove graphs with **no** *Hamilton cycle* by removing all graphs with only 1 vertex from the list.
+Thus, we will remove graphs with **no** *Hamiltonian cycle* by removing all graphs with only 1 vertex from the list.
 The code is:
 ```
 List<Graph<Player, DefaultEdge>> new_list_stronglyConnectedSubgraphs = remove_graphs_with_no_hamilton_cycle(stronglyConnectedSubgraphs);
 ```